-The BE Council is chaired by the President Group's & CEO.
-Supported by its six component and various committees. corporate departments, the Council provides quidance. decides on new projects, and budgets. approves A major objective of the BE Council is to ensure that the principles of high performing organisations and sustainability are incorporated within business decision making achieve positive to and sustainable outcomes for all stakeholders including customers, businesses, employees, unions and the community at large.
+The BE Council was established in 2007 to provide direction and oversight of the business excellence journey of the Group.
+The BE Council is chaired by the Group's President & CEO.
+Supported by its six component committees, and various corporate departments, the Council provides guidance and approves targets set by the component committees.
+A major objective of the BE Council is to ensure that the principles of high performing organisations and sustainability are incorporated within business decision making to achieve positive and sustainable outcomes all stakeholders including shareholders. customers, business partners, employees, union members and the community at large.

-The BE Council meets at least twice a year, while its component committees meet at least four times a year.
-The committees are chaired by members of the senior management team, and involve the relevant management and operating staff from all business areas.
+The BE component committees are chaired by members of the senior management team, and involve the relevant management and operating staff from all business sectors.

-The committees publish the work and results of their initiatives and performance, and share them at the annual Business Excellence Seminar.
-During this seminar, the BE Council's leadership shared what each committee had achieved and what the plans were for the coming year.
-Employees who have made outstanding contributions in the areas of innovation, productivity and EHS were also recognised during this event.
+The committees share the results of their initiatives and performance at an annual Business Excellence Seminar.
+Employees who have made outstanding contributions in the areas of innovation, productivity, environment, health and safety are also recognised during this event.